domain-protect/domain-protect/docs/a-records.md

 ip_address = true
 ```
 * don't apply Terraform to production yet
-* deploy development instance of Domain Protect to your production security audit account
+* deploy a development instance of Domain Protect to your production security audit account
 ```
 terraform workspace new dev
 terraform apply